What to Do if You Get in an Accident With a Self-Driving Car in 2026 (Follow These 4 Steps)

 In complex accident cases, it is wise to consult a lawyer for assistance in determining fault and navigating damages when filing an auto insurance claim.

-Read on to learn more about accidents with self-driving cars and how to protect yourself.
+Read on to learn more about accidents with self-driving cars and how to protect yourself with the best types of auto insurance.
 If you are interested in finding auto insurance coverage for accidents today, use our free quote tool to find affordable companies near you.

 4 Steps to Follow After an Accident With a Self-Driving Car